tinosai/pyleaps/README.md

 1. Figure out a way to speed up best subset section.
 So far, it is way slower than the R counterpart.

 # USAGE EXAMPLE

+This section demonstrates the package usage.
+In this instance, I will use a dataset from the popular UCI data set repository.
+Please visit https://archive.ics.uci.edu/ml for further details.

 ```python
 import pandas as pd
 import pyleaps
 import matplotlib.pyplot as plt
 ```

+Loading the data set

 ```python
 df = pd.read_csv("https://archive.ics.uci.edu/ml/machine-learning-databases/00291/airfoil_self_noise.dat", sep="\t", header=None)